MichalisStratis/Game-in-Cocos2Dx-2021/README.md

-- 👋 Hi, I’m @MichalisStratis
-- 👀 I’m interested in Computer Science and Game Development
-- 🌱 I’m currently working and learning more about C++ and Unreal Engine
+- 👋These classes are my contribution in a game made at the Birmingham City University-Gamer Camp MSc Video Game Development named Impossible Rescue.
 <!---
 My name is Michalis Stratis, and I am a post-graduate student of MSc Video Game Development at Birmingham City University expected to graduate in September 2022.
 The subjects
 I covered throughout my 4 years of studies in both Liverpool Hope University and Birmingham City University have been fascinating to study and very helpful for me, as I sharpened